 * Building projections above the permitted height may be allowed, provided that a roughly equivalent reduction in the building footprint area above the height is provided below the permitted height and no more than 50% of the building square footage exceeds the permitted height.

 ** Pursuant to the Implementation Agreement (Appendix 2), the maximum height for the Dempsey/Nevados parcel includes all permissible adjustments and no additional height adjustment is permitted.

+*** The maximum permitted height for the Inn at the Village site (Area 19A) shall be 80 feet, when measured from the top of the existing parking garage podium.
+The maximum projected height for Area 19A shall be 84 feet, 6 inches including roof appurtenances, when measured from the top of the exising parking garage podium.